 - Preheat oven to 120C/250F.
 Line a large flat baking tray with parchment paper and set aside.

 - In a large mixing bowl, add the egg whites and whisk until they form stiff peaks.
 Add the sugar half a tablespoon at a time, whisking as you go to ensure the sugar is fully incorporated.

 - Spoon the mixture onto a lined baking sheet, making sure that each has space to avoid the cookies to stick to each other.
 Bake for 1 hour and 15 mins.
 The meringues will now be hard.
 Switch the oven off but leave the meringues in the oven to completely cool.

 - In a large bowl, whisk the cream and icing sugar until it forms stiff peaks.

 - Put the strawberries into a food processor and blend until they turn to resemble a sauce.
 Add the sauce to the whipped cream.
 Cut the remaining strawberries into quarters and add these with the cream too.

 - Roughly crush ¾ of the meringues and add them in with the cream, strawberries, and sauce, and mix all the ingredients to combine.

 - Scoop into bowls to serve and crush the remaining meringue and sprinkle on top.

-- Make the meringues ahead of time, they can be stored for up to 2 weeks if stored in airtight containers.
+- Make the meringues ahead of time.
+They can be stored for up to 2 weeks in airtight containers.

 - The recipe can be made with a mixture of different summer fruits such as red or blackcurrants, raspberries, and blueberries.